3 Days in Bologna Itinerary: What to Do in Italy’s Foodie Capital

 Porticos leading up to the Sanctuary

-I normally scoff at these tourist trains, but this one is actually reasonably priced, and the audio guide was interesting.
+I normally don't recommend these tourist trains, but this one is actually reasonably priced, and the audio guide was interesting.

 San Luca Express in Bologna